Ketamine Therapy for Grief & Traumatic Loss

 Window of Opportunity

-One of ketamine’s greatest benefits is its promotion of neuroplasticity — the brain's ability to change, adapt, and form new connections.
+One of ketamine's most significant benefits is its ability to promote neuroplasticity— the brain's capacity to change, adapt, and form new connections.

 You’re the medicine.
 I’m your guide.